 As you might imagine, Halsell's foray into blackness was controversial.
 But it also struck a chord.
 Lyndon Johnson provided a blurb for the book, and it sold more than a million copies.

-We spoke to two professors—Alisha Gaines and Robin D. G. Kelley—who have spent a lot of time thinking about Halsell's experiment.
+This week's episode is a collaboration with the Radio Diaries podcast, in which we hear archival footage of Halsell herself talking about the conversations she had hoped to spark.
+We also spoke to two professors—Alisha Gaines and Robin D. G. Kelley—who have spent a lot of time thinking about Halsell's experiment.
 Gaines is an English professor at Florida State University and author of Black for a Day: White Fantasies of Race and Empathy.
 Kelley is an American history professor at UCLA and author of a forthcoming biography of Halsell.

 Gaines and Kelley talked to us about Grace Halsell, the ideas she came to about blackness, and why empathy alone is an incomplete tool for achieving racial justice.